StefanieSenger/Reading_Fluent_Python/README.md

 # Reading_Fluent_Python

-my notes from reading Fluent Python
+These are my notes from reading Luciano Ramalho: Fluent Python.
+Clear, Concise, and Effective Programming, 2022.